 Example #2: [Name], here are some valuable insights for your next article

-Journalists like to feel like they are need for the creation of a specific story.
+Journalists like to feel like they are needed for the creation of a specific story.
 Companies should specialize their subject line to concentrate on the media outlet’s needs.
 In order to understand these needs, brands must invest in building long-term relationships with their media contacts before it’s even time to send a pitch.
 Building these relationships can help brands to conduct extensive research into a particular journalist.
-As well as their past material and writing styles.
+This also helps brands gain insight into the journalist’s past material and writing styles.

 4) Subject lines with numbers and lists